-A new change in maternity leave policies gives employees of the Dallas County Community College District four weeks off work instead of one day for the birth or adoption of a new child.
+A new change in maternity leave policy gives employees of the Dallas County Community College District four weeks off work instead of one day for the birth or adoption of a child.

-The Board of Trustees unanimously approved the change during their Sept.
+The Board of Trustees unanimously approved the change during its Sept.
 5 meeting.

-This new policy allows DCCCD employees to take paid leave after 36 months of employment and will be eligible again every 36 months.
+This new policy allows DCCCD employees to take the paid parental leave after 36 months of employment and will be eligible again every 36 months.

-“Adoption processes, especially a foreign adoption, could take many, many months,” said Rob Wendland, general counsel to board of trustees.
+“Adoption processes, especially a foreign adoption, could take many, many months,” said Rob Wendland, DCCCD general counsel.

 Most colleges in Texas either offer one day of maternity leave or no maternity leave at all.

-“The policy reads that … leave can only be taken once in a 36 month period, and theoretically you could have 3 kids in a 36 month period,” said Joseph J. Ritter, board member for District #2.
+“The policy reads that … leave can only be taken once in a 36 month period, and theoretically you could have three kids in a 36 month period,” Trustee Joseph Ritter asked.
 “Is that too restrictive?”

-Hall believed the important thing was to pass the policy now, taking a step in the right direction.
+Hall said the important thing was to pass the policy now, taking a step in the right direction.

 “We can look after the first year, and certainly after the second year and know better,” Hall said.